Thessaloniki Central Macedonia, Greece Travel Guide

 While Thessaloniki is a melting pot, its regional cuisine shares characteristics with Macedonia and Thrace.

-There is an emphasis on slow-cooked stews, grilled meats, and a wide variety of flavorful and sweet pastries.
+There is an emphasis on slow-cooked stews, grilled meats, and a wide variety of savory and sweet pastries.
 The city's unique contribution often lies in its interpretation of these broader regional dishes, influenced by its diverse urban population.
 Specific pastries like bougatsa and trigona hold iconic status here.

 Find at numerous bakeries and specialized bougatsa shops like "Bantis" or "Serraikon" (for savory) and "Bougatsa Thessaloniki" (for sweet).